NuevoFoundation/workshops/content/english/Kusto-KC7/trainer-2.md

 ### Audiences
 There are several audiences that can benefit from playing KC7.
-You should first identify your intended audience, then you will want to adjust how you configure the game to make sure they get the most out of it.
+You should first identify your intended audience, then adjust how you configure the game to make sure they get the most out of it.

 | Audience  | Goal  | Needs/Benefits |
 |------ | ------ | ------------------------- |